veezus/veezus.github.io/index.md

 front-end, and rails back-end for a Madison-based startup.

 **Founder**
-Veezus Kreist, Inc – Belleview, FL
+Veezus Kreist, Inc – Cleveland, OH and Belleview, FL
 January 2012 to May 2017

 Continued working solo with clients I met during my time at Hashrocket,